vuejs/router/docs/guide/index.md

 const router = VueRouter.createRouter({
   // 4.
 Provide the history implementation to use.
 We are using the hash history for simplicity here.
   history: VueRouter.createWebHashHistory(),
-  routes // short for `routes: routes`
+  routes, // short for `routes: routes`
 })

 // 4.
 Create and mount the root instance.